zycalice/notes/docs/data-structures.md

 ### Algorithm Analysis
 #### Worse Case Algorithm Analysis
 To analyze how runtime of an algorithm scales as the input size increases, we first determine how many operations the algorithm executes for a specific input size, N. Then, the big-O notation for that function is determined.
 Algorithm runtime analysis often focuses on the worst-case runtime complexity.
 The worst-case runtime of an algorithm is the runtime complexity for an input that results in the longest execution.
 Other runtime analyses include best-case runtime and average-case runtime.
 Determining the average-case runtime requires knowledge of the statistical properties of the expected data inputs.

+### Analyzing the time complexity of recursive algorithms
+#### Recurrence relations
+The runtime complexity T(N) of a recursive function will have function T on both sides of the equation.
+Ex: Binary search performs constant time operations, then a recursive call that operates on half of the input, making the runtime complexity T(N) = O(1) + T(N / 2).
+Such a function is known as a recurrence relation: A function f(N) that is defined in terms of the same function operating on a value < N.

+Using O-notation to express runtime complexity of a recursive function requires solving the recurrence relation.
+For simpler recursive functions such as binary search, runtime complexity can be determined by expressing the number of function calls as a function of N.

+#### Recursion trees
+The runtime complexity of any recursive function can be split into 2 parts: operations done directly by the function and operations done by recursive calls made by the function.
+Ex: For binary search's T(N) = O(1) + T(N / 2), O(1) represents operations directly done by the function and T(N / 2) represents operation done by a recursive call.
+A useful tool for solving recurrences is a recursion tree: A visual diagram of an operation done by a recursive function, that separates operations done directly by the function and operations done by recursive calls.